tonyjh/simplechessmatch/README.md

   --continue             continue match if error occurs (e.g. illegal move) --pmoves               print out all moves
-  --pgn arg              save games in PGN format to specified file name --pgn4 arg             save games in PGN4 format to specified file name
+  --pgn arg              save games in PGN format to specified file name
+                         (if file exists it will be overwritten) --pgn4 arg             save games in PGN4 format to specified file name (if file exists it will be overwritten)
 ```